jackcary/vermontgo/help.md

 802-989-4481 (Pete)
 802-540-5224 (Jack)

-## What if the KGS Cgoban application is not working well for me?
+## What if the KGS Cgoban application is not working on my computer?
 Try using the brower-based alternative Shin KGS.
 [How to use Shin KGS]({{site.baseurl}}/shinkgs)